Riahl’s mission is to help social change trainers see their value and become more effective so they can form leaders who form leaders.

-Riahl holds a Masters of Advocacy and Political Leadership from the University of Minnesota Duluth.
-He lives in Saint Paul, Minnesota with his wife, collaborator, and thought partner Indira.
+Riahl holds a Masters of Advocacy and Political Leadership from the University of Minnesota – Duluth.
+While his distant ancestors were European settlers from Sweden, Ireland and England, he lives in a Spanish-speaking household in Saint Paul, Minnesota with his partner (in life and work) Indira and their son Adrián.

 Indira has dedicated her life to defending justice for women, immigrants, workers, and people of color.
 She is a proud Nicaraguan feminist and organizer who believes in the collective power of everyday people and is here to help you and your team build it.